Hack-Weekly/golden-dragon-chat-app/README.md

 	cd server
 	npm run dev

-**To access the frontend server from another device on your network (phone, tablet, etc.) run the following commands to start the frontend:**
+**To access the frontend from another device on your network (phone, tablet, etc.) run the following commands to start the frontend:**

 	cd golden-dragon-chat-app
 	npm run dev -- --host